MockControlClosedLoop¶

 - in_position

-M2 assembly is in position or not.
+bool M2 assembly is in position or not.

 - is_in_position

-- static hardpoint_to_rigid_body(location_axial_actuator: list[list], location_tangent_link: list[float], radius: float, hardpoints: list[int], disp_hardpoint_current: list[float], disp_hardpoint_home: list[float]) tuple[float, float, float, float, float, float] ¶
+- static hardpoint_to_rigid_body(location_axial_actuator: list[list], location_tangent_link: list[float], radius: float, hardpoints: list[int], disp_hardpoint_current: list[float], disp_hardpoint_home: list[float]) tuple[float, float, float, float, float, float]¶

 Calculate the rigid body position based on the hardpoint displacements.